 Zedekiah:“I captured this image at dusk while flying west of the ridge flying and shooting towards the southwest.
 It was late spring and rather humid for the area.
-It’d been raining earlier in the day which produced the radiation fog formed by the cooling of land after sunset by thermal radiation in calm conditions with clear sky.
+It’d been raining earlier in the day which produced the radiation fog formed by the cooling of land after sunset by thermal radiation in calm conditions with a clear sky.
 The cool ground produces condensation in the nearby air by heat conduction.
-Radiation fogs occur at night, and usually do not last long after sunrise.”
+Radiation fogs occur at night, and usually, do not last long after sunrise.”